-- Hold a high school diploma, high school equivalency diploma (GED), or a Test Assessing Secondary Completion (TASC).
+- 1. Hold a high school diploma, high school equivalency diploma (GED), or a Test Assessing Secondary Completion (TASC).
 Students holding a New York State IEP diploma or Local Diploma are not eligible for admission. - a.
 A New York State Skills and Achievement Commencemen Credential replaced the New York State Individual Education Program (IEP) diploma, effective July 1, 2013.
 Neither the (former) IEP diploma nor the Skills and Achievement Commencement Credential are acceptable for admission. - b.
 Students with a New York State Local diploma may petition for an exception to this policy by providing additional evidence of the ability to do college-level work.
 Such evidence may include: completion of college courses; Scholastic Aptitude Test (SAT) or the American College Test (ACT) scores; writing, math, or art/music wor samples/personal interviews with Admission staff; or letters of recommendation from former teachers.
 Exceptions for students with a Local diploma will be considered on a case-by-case basis by the admissions staff. - 2.
 Complete the Application for Admission in person or online on the College's secure website at www.villa.edu. - 3.
 Send an official high school transcript, a copy of the GED transcript, or test results from TASC to the Admissions Office.
 For any college work completed, please send official transcript. - 4.
 Meet with an Admissions Counselor to learn more about the College admissions process. - a.
-A faculty interview may be necessary for admission to certain academic programs as stated in the College Catalog. - Complete the necessary financial aid forms if applying for financial assistance at the state, federal, and/or institutional levels. - 6.
-Complete the necessary financial aid forms if applying for financial assistance at the state, federal, and/or institutional levels. - 7.
+A faculty interview may be necessary for admission to certain academic programs as stated in the College Catalog. - 5.
+Complete the necessary financial aid forms if applying for financial assistance at the state, federal, and/or institutional levels. - 6.
 Complete required health/medical forms and return to the Student Affairs office before the first day of classes.
-Health-related questions may be directed to the Director of Student Success at 716.961.1866. - 8.
+Health-related questions may be directed to the Director of Student Success at 716.961.1866. - 7.
 Neither the Scholastic Aptitude Test (SAT) nor the American College Test (ACT) are required for admission but each assists prospective students in several ways.
 Scores from the SAT or the ACT allow the College to consider them for scholarship opportunities.
 Students may submit SAT and/or ACT scores, or, when testing, designate Villa Maria College as a school of choice to have their score reports sent directly to the College. - a.
 The codes for Villa Maria College are as follows: SAT 2692; ACT 2983.